 “Without caring, there can be no quality.” – Joel Barker

 Waterproofing and drainage considerations are especially needed in cases where ground water is likely to build up in the soil, in turn raising the water table.
 A higher water table creates hydrostatic pressure that is then exerted beneath the basement floors and against the foundation walls.
 Hydrostatic pressure then forces water through cracks in the foundation walls, through voids caused by expansion and contraction of the footing-foundation walls, and eventually up through cracks in the concrete floor itself.
 Hydrostatic pressure can cause major structural damage to foundation walls if left unchecked and is likely to contribute to mold, decay and other moisture related issues below grade.
-Waterproofing and drainage considerations are required anytime a structure is built at or below ground level.
+Waterproofing and drainage considerations are required anytime a structure is built at, or below, ground level.

-WEEP PIPE, O-PIPE, WEEPERS, CLAY TILE, FRENCH DRAINS?:
+WEEP PIPE, O-PIPE, WEEPERS, CLAY TILE, FRENCH DRAINS?

 What is weeping tile?
 Where is it?
 What does it do and will a new system solve my problems?
 Indeed, weeping tile goes by many different names.
 Wikipedia describes weeping tile as “plastic pipe with small slits or weep holes in it”.
 When it comes to keeping your home dry, your weeping tile system is the last line of defense.
 Its simplicity and reliability through the years has been unquestioned and no major structural changes, except for choice materials, have been made to these systems in over a century.
 Weeping tile has the ability to disallow water levels to rise ‘above’ them.
 They let water ‘weep’ in, then redirect that water utilizing gravity to a more suitable location for the volume.
 When a robust weeping tile system is installed, it can single handedly keep the water tables below them at bay; not allowing the water table to rise above a certain threshold.
 Weeping tile systems are a fundamental chapter in the building code for a reason and when installed with the appropriate techniques and materials, they can last almost indefinitely.

 I recently returned from a vacation down south to find that a flash flood had hit our neighbourhood while we were away.
 One out of every five homes on our street had a disposal bin in their driveway, everyone was tearing out ruined drywall and soggy carpeting from their basements.
-Luckily, I had installed a French drain system just before we left, simply diverting all of the surface water to the rear lower corner of our yard.
+Luckily, I had installed a French drain system just before we left, simply diverting the surface water to the rear lower corner of our yard.
 Major brownie points scored there!
-While a surface drain system can definitely be very important, let’s look at what a foundation drainage system is, where it’s located and why it’s vital to keeping your home dry.
+While a surface drain system can be very important, let’s look at what a foundation drainage system is, where it’s located and why it’s vital to keeping your home dry.

-LOW AND SLOW IS THE WAY TO GO:
+LOW AND SLOW IS THE WAY TO GO

 Depending on the age of your home, your foundation drainage system may be comprised of perforated plastic piping typically 4″ in diameter and wrapped with filtercloth.
 The filtercloth’s purpose is to keep silt, debris and organic materials out of the weeping tiles over time.
 If filtercloth is not properly installed into the weeping tile system, they will rapidly clog and eventually fail.
 Weeping tile systems are generally connected to a city storm drain directly, to an interior floor drain, or to a sump pump located inside your home.
 The sump pump then pumps the water out and away from your foundation; either into a drywell or into the existing plumbing.